m3r1v3/Parzibot/README.md

 # AssistBOT
 ### _Simple and convenient bot discord for python._
 The source code of the bot is available to everyone.
-The bot used the Russian and English languages.
+The bot used the English language.
 This is free open source software and if anyone wants to change things in advance.
 Just before using my code, please write to me on _[Twitter](https://twitter.com/MZaytsevCode)_.
 ___